jamsocket/jamsocket/packages/typescript/socketio/README.md

 ### `SocketIOProvider`

-The `SocketIOProvider` uses the url returned from the `spawn` function to connect to a SocketIO server running in your session backend.
+The `SocketIOProvider` uses the url returned from the `connect` function to connect to a SocketIO server running in your session backend.

 Using the `SocketIOProvider` lets you use the React hooks in `@jamsocket/socketio`.
 It must be used in conjunction with `@jamsocket/server` and `@jamsocket/react` in order to properly access the session backend.